WithPrecedent/simplify/README.md

     gamma = 0.0, 0.1
     alpha = 0.0, 1

 In the above case, anywhere two values are listed separated by a comma, siMpLify automatically implements a hyperparameter search between those values (using either randint or uniform from scipy.stats, depending upon the data type).
 If just one hyperparameter is listed, it stays fixed throughout the tests.
-Further, the hyperparameters are automatically linked to the 'xgb' model by including that prefix to '_params' in the settings file.
+Further, the hyperparameters are automatically linked to the 'xgb' model by including that model name in the settings file.

 siMpLify currently supports NVIDIA GPU modeling for xgboost and will implement it for other incorporated models with built-in GPU support.